Is Tallinn Safe for Tourists? Crime Is Rare. Ice and E-Scooters Are Not.

 Is Tallinn Safe for Solo Female Travellers?

-Yes, Tallinn is widely considered an easy and comfortable destination for women traveling alone.
+Yes, Tallinn is widely considered an easy and comfortable destination for women travelling alone.
 The environment is generally relaxed, even late at night.

 Catcalling, aggressive flirting, and street harassment are not part of the local culture.
-Estonians prioritize privacy and rarely initiate conversations with strangers.
+Estonians prioritise privacy and rarely initiate conversations with strangers.

 You can read a book alone in a cafe, dine solo, or wait at a bus stop without dealing with unsolicited attention.
 Public transit is widely used by women travelling alone and generally feels comfortable to use.